Sue9104/web-manual/interface/owner-project-management.md

 ## Feedback

 Owner need quickly reply to the suggestion submited by guests.
-All the suggestion are listed here.
+All the suggestion are presented here.

 > Description of status please see [status](../glossary.md#status)